snimmagadda1/s11a.com/content/11-25-2019/index.md

 3. Request a certificate and configure Cloudfront

 ## Deploying the site to buckets
-First, you'll want to set up two buckets.
+To host the site with this method, it is important to setup two buckets.
 One bucket should be the name of your website, and another prefixed with www (in my case s11a.com and www.s11a.com):

 ![](../images/s3Console.png)

 The first bucket (example.com) will hold your site's content.
 This is where you should put your CSS, JS, HTML, assets, etc. There are a number of ways to get content into a bucket, so pick your preferred method.
 This site is built with [Gatsby](https://www.gatsbyjs.org/), so I'm currently using the handy plugin `gatsby-plugin-s3` which makes building and pushing as easy as `npm run build && npm run deploy`.

-After your content is uploaded, head over to the Properties tab of the bucket and enable static website hosting on it:
+After the site's content is uploaded, head over to the Properties tab of the bucket and enable static website hosting on it:

 ![](../images/s3StaticHosting.png)